smysov/rsschool-cv/cv.md

 ## Summary

-I want to work in sphere IT long time.
+I have wanted to wotk in IT shpere for a long time.
-At the moment I haven't got work.
+At the moment I'm not working.
+I want to imporove my skills and knowledge and I do my best for it!
-I always learn - In this year I had completed HTML & CSS & JS basic course on [LOFTSCHOOL](https://loftschool.com/)!
+This year I have finished HTML & CSS & JS basic course on [LOFTSCHOOL](https://loftschool.com/)!
-There are only three works in my portfolio so far, but I am working for it, that works were more.
+There are only three works in my portfolio at the moment, but I am working for it, to inclease its number.
-My goal is find first work and get experience.
+My goal is to find my first work and get experience.

 **Self-education:**